-The Hib/MenC vaccine is a single injection given to 1-year-old babies to boost their protection against Haemophilus influenzae type b (Hib) and meningitis C.
+The Hib/MenC vaccine is given to babies when they're 1 year old to protect them against Haemophilus influenzae type b (Hib) and meningitis C.

 Who should have the Hib/MenC vaccine